Atchaya100/Atchaya100/README.md

 ---

 ### 🚀 Projects
 - 🧠 **AI Daily Planner** – Smart planner that organizes and manages tasks with AI according to your requirements
-- - 📊 **Marks Dashboard** – Tool to visualize marks as report and graph
+- 📊 **Marks Dashboard** – Tool to visualize marks as reports and graphs
-- 🧾 **Personal Portfolio** – Built using React and Tailwind CSS
+- 💼 **Personal Portfolio** – Built using React and Tailwind CSS

 ---

 ### 🌱 Currently Exploring
-- High level design
+- High-Level Design
-- Design patterns
+- Design Patterns
 - Distributed Systems & Message Queues (BullMQ, Redis, Kafka)

 ---

 ⭐ *"Code with curiosity, create with clarity."*